w3cping/credential-considerations/credentials-considerations.md

 In some cases the properties themselves are designed for linkability (like a unique government-issued ID number, or a name or address).
 But many claims, like age or country are not by themselves **inherently linkable**.

 For any credential claims that are not inherently linkable from credentials that are designed for usage across multiple origins, presentations should be made unlinkable.
+Support for other capabilities, such as revocation status, should not make an otherwise unlinkable presentation linkable (see: [Revocation](#revocation-linkability), below).
 Specifications should define the necessary, testable requirements for presentations to be reasonably unlinkable, and identify all claims that are *inherently linkable*.

 Zero-knowledge proofs may a way to provide a signed proof of a claim from the issuer to the verifier without revealing a linkable signature between two different presentations to different verifiers.